ntjennings1/ntjennings1/README.md

 # Hello, I'm Noah Jennings👋

-- 🔭 I’m currently working on programming examples.
+- 🔭 I’m currently working on a mobile application.
 - 🌱 I’m currently learning Cybersecurity.
-- 👯 I’m looking to collaborate on data collection tools.
+- 👯 I’m looking to collaborate on testing tools.
 - 🤔 I’m looking for help with securing APIs.

 ## Publications ⚡